 To solve Ethereum’s scalability problems, Buterin and the ETH crew have outlined a network upgrade called Ethereum 2.0, or Eth2.
 Ethereum 2.0 brings foundation-altering changes to how Ethereum works, but it will take years to implement.
 Since 2020, Ethereum developers have worked tirelessly on bringing the network’s upgrade to fruition, hoping to make Ethereum faster, more secure and more accessible than ever before.

 Ethereum 2.0 marks a significant shift in the network’s consensus algorithm.
-Instead of Ethereum running an energy-intensive proof-of-work algorithm, the Eth2 upgrade means switching to a proof-of-stake algorithm.
+Instead of Ethereum running an energy-intensive proof-of-work algorithm, the Eth2 upgrade (now referred to as consensus layer upgrade) means switching to a proof-of-stake algorithm.

 A PoS algorithm brings many benefits over a PoW one, adjusting various aspects of a network like scalability, security and accessibility.

 In terms of blockchain consensus, proof-of-work was the original method implemented by Bitcoin (the world’s first cryptocurrency).
 In PoW, miners, users who lend their computer power such as graphics processing units (GPUs) and central processing units (CPUs), solve complex algorithms and validate blocks.
 Blocks hold a certain amount of transactions within a blockchain network.
 When a block is full, it gets validated and logged on the blockchain by miners.

 Essentially, every block of transactions must be proven unique to prevent double-spending or duplicate transactions.
 Each block has its own 64-digit hexadecimal code proving its uniqueness, but miners must find that code.
 The power lent by miner computers is used to solve the hexadecimal code, hence the proof-of-work moniker.
 A computer is utilizing real power to put in work and solve for a block.